How to Succeed in Business with ADHD

 Entrepreneurs and business leaders with ADHD are among the most creative and resourceful.
 Here, five top executives share how they transformed a deficit into an asset to their careers.

 You might say that these nowhere kids turned their lives around.
-They are now all successful entrepreneurs with ADHD, in order, Alan Meckler, chairman and CEO of Jupitermedia (now MediaBistro); Paul Orfalea, founder of the copying empire, Kinko’s; Diane Swonk, a world-renowned economist; Charles Schwab, a pioneer in the discount brokerage business; and David Neeleman, founder and CEO of JetBlue Airways.
+They are now all successful entrepreneurs with ADHD, in order, Alan Meckler, a publishing executive and former CEO of MediaBistro; Paul Orfalea, founder of the copying empire, Kinko’s; Diane Swonk, a world-renowned economist; Charles Schwab, a pioneer in the discount brokerage business; and David Neeleman, founder of JetBlue Airways.

 Besides having difficulty in school, these executives share another thing in common: They all live with ADHD or learning disabilities.
 Neeleman has ADHD; Swonk, Meckler, and Schwab have dyslexia; and Orfalea has both.
 Each managed to turn his or her liabilities into assets on their respective career paths.